Eyesburn: 2000s

-2011–2016
+2011

-In the spring of 2011, the band reunited in the lineup: Aleksandar Petrović "Alek" (drums), Vladimir Lazić "Laza" (bass), Nemanja Kojić "Kojot" (vocals, trombon), Dušan Petrović (saxophone), Aleksandar Nikić "Lale" (guitar), Zoran Đuroski "Đura" (guitar) and Vukašin Marković (trombon, backing vocals).
+In the spring of 2011, the band reunited in the lineup: Aleksandar Petrović "Alek" (drums), Vladimir Lazić "Laza" (bass), Nemanja Kojić "Kojot" (vocals, trombone), Dušan Petrović (saxophone), Aleksandar Nikić "Lale" (guitar), Zoran Đuroski "Đura" (guitar) and Vukašin Marković (trombon, backing vocals).
 The reunited Eyesburn had their first performance on 17 June 2011, at Belgrade's SKC, on a concert which was a part of the Jelen Top 10 Tour.
-On 15 September 2012, Eyesburn performed on Warrior's Dance festival, organized by British group The Prodigy and Exit festival, on Novi Sad's Petrovaradin fortress.

-In July 2013, the band released their seventh studio album, Reality Check.
-The album, preceded by singles "Sudden Fall" and "Hold This Way", was produced by Miloš Mihajlović and mastered by Jens Bogren.
-In December 2015, Eyesburn with a completely new lineup released a single called "Dream is Over".

-In July 2016, Kojić announced that the band ended their activity.
+In the fall of 2011 the 3 new songs were uploaded on YouTube: Juvenile, Dance and My Friend.